FuscaSoftware/MT5BatchSetup/README.md

 # Licencse

-* If this Repo is helping you, spend my at least one beer if we ever meet.
+* If this Repo is helping you, spend me at least one beer, if we ever meet.
 Or recomend me or my services.
+Of course feel free to send me some money! ;)